 You can order from their website The Altitude Store and they deliver free for orders over 500 rupees.
-Though, some items in the shop isn’t featured on the website, so I recommend giving them a visit in person.
+Though some items in the shop aren’t featured on the website, so I recommend giving them a visit in person.

 Organic Farmers Market Delhi

-This is a new discovery – but an all time favourite.
+This is a new discovery – but an all-time favorite.
 Even though the market is very small, it has the heart of a lion.
-The market is run by a small group of Organic food sellers, selling produce from their own farms and homes, and other home made goods such as cheese, sweets and personal care products.
+The market is run by a small group of Organic food sellers, selling produce from their own farms and homes, and other homemade goods such as cheese, sweets and personal care products.
 The market is set up every Sunday from 9-12, with shifting locations – so it’s necessary to follow their Facebook page to get updates on new locations.
 Breakfast is always served, with tea or coffee, and the sellers are always ready for a chat about food, sustainability or life in general.

 Originally I came across this company because I wanted to find an alternative to the milk normally sold in plastic pouches.
 That this milk was also organic was just a pure win-win.
 They deliver before 8 – charge 60 rupees for a liter in a glass bottle – and you can manage your supply via their app (though keep in mind you need to update any changes before 7 pm).
 You can subscribe through their website.